How one archaeologist is preserving and sharing Egypt’s cultural heritage with the world.

-Today, Dr. Hanna is not just a leading archaeologist, but also a celebrated scholar, Founding Dean of the Cultural Heritage and Archaeology Unit at The Arab Academy for Science, Technology and Maritime Transport, and an inspiration to women in the Arab world including her 5-year-old daughter.
+Today, Dr. Hanna is not just a leading archaeologist, but a celebrated scholar and Founding Dean of the Cultural Heritage and Archaeology Unit at The Arab Academy for Science, Technology and Maritime Transport.
+She is an inspiration to women in the Arab world, including her 5-year-old daughter.

-Dr. Hanna's mission to preserve the heritage of Egypt hasn't always been easy, in part because the information wasn’t once as universally accessible.
+Dr. Hanna's mission to preserve the heritage of Egypt hasn't always been easy, in part because the information often wasn't universally accessible.
 Early in Dr. Hanna’s career, academic information pertaining to Egypt’s history was either hard to gather or share, or both.

-Dr. Hanna would commute through busy Cairo to a library and pore through papers trying to find the right research documents for her studies, only to find that they often didn’t exist or weren’t available in Egypt.
-The majority of ones she did discover and use weren’t written in Arabic.
+Dr. Hanna would commute through busy Cairo to a library and pore over papers trying to find the right research documents for her studies, only to discover that they often didn’t exist or weren’t available in Egypt.
+The majority of those she did discover and use weren’t written in Arabic.

-Out in the field, she would search for archaeological dig sites in the middle of the desert with nothing but a paper map, dozens of kilometers from anywhere.
+Out in the field, she would search for archaeological dig sites in the middle of the desert, dozens of kilometres from anywhere, with nothing but a paper map.
 Without the help of satellite imagery, there was no guarantee the site even existed.

 Google products such as Search, Scholar and Maps have been a gamechanger for Dr. Hanna’s work.
-They’ve become essential tools for both her own research and in the curriculum she teaches to her students.
-When it comes to Google Scholar, she utilizes the platform to further her own education while also contributing back to the platform by sharing her own citations with other scholars around the world.
+They’ve become essential tools for both her own research and the curriculum she teaches to her students.
+Dr Hanna uses Google Scholar to further her own education while also contributing to the platform by sharing her own citations with other scholars around the world.

-Though Dr. Hanna’s work is based in Egypt, she’s able to connect with a global audience and build off the knowledge of the research community, then distribute her findings around the world and free of charge.
+Although Dr. Hanna’s work is based in Egypt, she’s able to connect with a global audience and build off the knowledge of the research community, while distributing her findings around the world, free of charge.